Indiana Room/GenealogyMooresville (Indiana) Public Library

 Extensive genealogical and family history research may be done at the Indiana State Library Genealogy Division (in downtown Indianapolis) and at Allen County Public Library Genealogy Center (in Fort Wayne, Indiana).
 Visit the U.S. Census Bureau web site for U.S. Census information.
-Many valuable research tips and resources are available on the Indiana Genealogical Society blog and website.

 The ISL Genealogy Division and the Rare Books and Manuscripts Division have transitioned to a new online catalog.
 The catalog allows users to search over 5,300 records containing millions of items.
 Click here to read more and to access the catalog.

 If you are registered with FamilySearch.org, you may obtain digital scans of microfilm through the Indiana State Library.

 MORGAN COUNTY (INDIANA) GENEALOGY/FAMILY HISTORY